Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 ---
 ![Purrfect game]({{ site.url }}/assets/duckhunt.jpg)

-[Node Knockout][nodenockout] is one of the most popular 48h, online hackaton featuring [node.js][node.js].
-Together with my friends: [@mchmurski][mchmurski], [Ania][Ania] and [@lukaszwojciak][lukaszwojciak] we wanted to make a multiplayer, enjoyable game with a catchy idea - popular cat memes as a main characters!
+[Node Knockout][nodenockout] is one of the most popular 48h, online hackathon featuring [node.js][node.js].
+Together with my friends: [@mchmurski][mchmurski], [Ania][Ania] and [@lukaszwojciak][lukaszwojciak] we wanted to make a multiplayer, enjoyable game with a catchy idea - popular cat memes as main characters!

 <!--more-->

 The main purpose of the [Purrfect][purrfect] game is to jump as fast as you can to reach the highest (300th) level before other players do - for the cat's glory!.
-To run faster and jump higher, you can bounce off the walls or look for Nyan catnips powerup.
-After consuming a catnip, your cat is blessed by Nyan cat's rainbow power, and in conclusion it gets extra skill to reach very high areas.
+To run faster and jump higher, you can bounce off the walls or look for Nyan's catnip powerup.
+After consuming a catnip, your cat is blessed by Nyan cat's rainbow power, and as a result it gets extra skills to reach very high areas.

 The [Purrfect][purrfect] is a multiplayer game and it was written in both server-side ([node.js][node.js], [Socket.IO][socket.io], [express][express]) and client-side ([lithiumJS][lithium], [pixijs][pixijs], [Spine][spine]) technologies.
-In this article I will walk you through some of the most fundamental ones but I want to focus only on the client-side part of the implementation.
+In this article I will walk you through some of the most fundamental code fragments but I want to focus only on the client-side part of the implementation.

 ###Animations with Spine

 The [Spine][spine] is an application which allows to easily create 2D skeletal animation for games.
-You have to prepare proper graphic assets by yourself - the whole character and separately all of the important parts of its body.
-Having this, you can prepare all character's animations used in the game.
-When finished, prepared animation can be exported in JSON or binary file and used easily in the further development.
+You have to prepare proper graphic assets by yourself - the whole character and separately all of the individual parts of its body.
+Once you have this, you can prepare all of the character's animations used in the game.
+When you're finished, the prepared animation can be exported in JSON or binary file and used easily in further development.
 [This list of video tutorials][spinetutorials] should be very helpful if you want to understand this topic better.

-As I mentioned before, we wanted to use famous cats to be our characters, which take part in a race.
+As I mentioned before, we wanted to use famous cats to be our recognized, which take part in a race.
 After choosing the most characteristic memes, the following assets have been prepared:

 here will be img tutor? list of meme, big cat and avatar

-On the following pictures, you can see examples of waiting and running animations of each cat prepared for the game:
+In the following pictures, you can see examples of waiting and running animations of each cat prepared for the game:

 here will be 2 animated cats - with captions?